IRedDragonICY/Disable-Unwanted-Google-Play-Services/README.md

 * Add key selection function for selecting disable service.
 (Meanwhile, if there are several services needed, you can delete the line code in service.sh)

 # Troubleshoot
+* **Some apps cannot access location**

 If you want to turn on the location with minimal service.

 > pm enable com.google.android.gms/com.google.android.location.internal.GoogleLocationManagerService

+* **Can't access/change/logout account**

-Sometimes google service stopped after service.sh, you need force stop google play services to make google service come alive.
+Sometimes google service stopped after service.sh, you need force stop google play services to make google service come run again.
 # Support
 if you like this project, you can give a star so that it can encourage me too (⁠ ⁠ꈍ⁠ᴗ⁠ꈍ⁠)